 If you find a bug in GEOS-Chem, please alert the GEOS-Chem Support Team so that it may be fully addressed.

-If you have a problem and cannot arrive at a solution even after exhausting the resources in the GEOS-Chem User's Manual and the GEOS-Chem wiki, you may reach out the GEOS-Chem Support Team for help.
-Contact information for the GEOS-Chem Support Team is located on the GEOS-Chem Support Team wiki page.
+If you have a problem and cannot arrive at a solution even after exhausting the resources in the GEOS-Chem User's Manual and the GEOS-Chem wiki, you may reach out to the GEOS-Chem Support Team for assistance.
 We request that you read the Responsibilities of the GEOS-Chem User Community wiki post prior to contacting us to ensure that we are the most appropriate group to help you with your problem.

 Git is a distributed revision control system that is freely distributed under the GNU General Public License version 2.
 You may use Git to obtain copies of the GEOS-Chem source code repository and to develop GEOS-Chem software under version control.